hpolloni/xagima/README.md

-# xagima
+### XagimaOS
-A Toy OS
+A toy OS

+Current status: it boots and setup GDT and IDT.
+Does PCI probing